AP Top 25 Takeaways: Not-so-super superpowers show cracks | Times Leader

 The Pac-12 is 16-16 in nonconference games, including three losses to BYU, five against Mountain West teams — such as Fresno State — and two to FCS schools.

-AROUND THE COUNTRY: Nothing is more Pitt than the Panthers of the Mid-American Conference the week after beating an SEC team (Tennessee) on the road. … Add No. 15 Virginia Tech and to Pitt’s loss and the Atlantic Coast Conference had another rough week in nonconference play. … Memphis won a wild game against Mississippi State with one of the you’ll see — and one that Bulldogs fans will be fuming over … Kedon Slovis got his opportunity at USC two seasons ago because of an injury to JT Daniels.
+AROUND THE COUNTRY: Nothing is more Pitt than the Panthers losing at home to Western Michigan of the Mid-American Conference the week after beating an SEC team (Tennessee) on the road. … Add No. 15 Virginia Tech losing at West Virginia and Michigan State taking it to No. 24 Miami to Pitt’s loss and the Atlantic Coast Conference had another rough week in nonconference play. … Memphis won a wild game against Mississippi State with one of the more bizarre punt return TDs you’ll see — and one that Bulldogs fans will be fuming over … Kedon Slovis got his opportunity at USC two seasons ago because of an injury to JT Daniels.
 Did Jaxson Dart just Wally Pipp Slovis?
-The Trojans’ freshman came off the bench in USC’s first game since Clay Helton was fired to pass for 391 yards and four touchdowns in a . … for the first time since 1976, the late Bobby Bowden’s first season as coach. for the first time since 2012. … Hope college football doesn’t have to wait 90 more years to see Auburn play at a Big Ten stadium.
+The Trojans’ freshman came off the bench in USC’s first game since Clay Helton was fired to pass for 391 yards and four touchdowns in a rout of Washington State. … Florida State is 0-3 for the first time since 1976, the late Bobby Bowden’s first season as coach.
+Rutgers is 3-0 for the first time since 2012. … Hope college football doesn’t have to wait 90 more years to see Auburn play at a Big Ten stadium.
 Penn State-Auburn for a whiteout at Beaver Stadium was Exhibit A in the case against banning neutral-site games.